blinklet/learning/data-science/pandas-data-from-database.md

 Pandas dataframes have a [*merge()* method](https://www.w3schools.com/python/pandas/ref_df_merge.asp) that works the same as the Pandas *merge()* function with the calling dataFrame being considered the left side in the join.

 You can chain multiple *merge()* methods together to join multiple dataframes in one statement.
-But you have to be careful about overwriting columns that have the same name.
-In this case, the dataframes have more than one columns with the same names and it confuses Pandas.
-So, specify the column that each merge should match on.
+But you have to be careful if you have multiple columns that have the same name, as you get in this case.
+Pandas will return only the rows that match in all columns with same names.
+To avoid this problem, specify the single column that each merge should match on.

 ```python
 df1 = albums.merge(artists, on='ArtistId').merge(tracks, on='AlbumId')